-The same procedure that was used to derive the scheduling relationship among rules (DERIVE_REL) can be used to determine the scheduling relationship (interface annotation) of interface methods: DERIVE_REL(g_1 , g_2) returns the interface annotation for methods g_1 and g_2 .
-As before we also need to perform a validity check on every method to ensure that it does not invoke a pair of methods that update the same state.
-We also need to select between $<r$ or $>r$ in case a pair of methods can be scheduled either way since we do not permit the caller to chose the order dynamically.
+The same procedure that was used to derive the scheduling relationship among rules (DERIVEREL) can be used to determine the scheduling relationship (interface annotation) of interface methods: DERIVEREL(g_1 , g_2) returns the interface annotation for methods g_1 and g_2 .
+As with rules, we also need to perform a validity check on every method to ensure that it does not invoke a pair of methods that update the same state.
+We also need to select between $<r$ or $>r$ in case a pair of methods can be scheduled in either order since we do not permit the caller to chose the order dynamically.